mercadopago/devsite-docs/guides/shopify/how-tos-migrate-cho-api.en.md

 11. Click on **Save credentials**.
 12. Finally, click on the **Verify activation** option of Mercado Pago Cartões, go to the **Settings** section of Shopify, and click **Activate** to activate the app and complete the installation.
+13. After completing the installation, return to the store's admin panel and click on **Settings > Payments**.
+14. In "Payment capture method", ensure that the **automatically at checkout** field is enabled to guarantee that payments are captured when the order is placed.

 Done!
 The **Mercado Pago Cartões** checkout is ready to receive payments.